Bankoga/golem/docs/golem.md

 # G.O.L.E.M: The myth, the package, the legend

-G.O.L.E.M: Goal oriented, logic encapsulating matrix.
+G.O.L.E.M: Goal oriented, logic encapsulation matrix.
 A noble endeavor for the logic minded.
 This package is for building, deploying, and maintaining golems.

 ## Overview